 However, people who have been deported generally do not have to satisfy the habitual residence condition.

 Irish Council for Prisoners Overseas

-ICPO services include the following:
+ICPO services include:

 - Representing prisoners’ interests to relevant parties (Irish embassies and consulates, welfare agencies, probation and legal officers)

-- Monitoring repatriation applications with the Department of Justice and Equality
+- Monitoring repatriation applications with the Department of Justice

-ICPO holds a Family Information Day each year to provide families with information and support and to give them the opportunity to meet other people who have a relative in prison overseas.
+The ICPO holds a Family Information Day each year to provide families with information and support and to give them the opportunity to meet other people who have a relative in prison overseas.

 You can find more information in a leaflet about the ICPO (pdf).

-- Provide information regarding local lawyers
+- Provide information about local lawyers

 - Put the detained person in touch with relevant agencies such as ICPO

 You can get more information on consular assistance on the Department of Foreign Affairs and Trade website.